How to Retain Blog Traffic After Move From HTTP to HTTPS on Blogger (Blogspot)

 Many blogspot users who migrated from HTTP to HTTPS experienced a lot of traffic drop mainly due to the change.

 I have carefully compiled a list of some of the issues that I have seen that can cause a blogspot blog to perform poorly after making the switch:

 Domain level canonicalization issues

-When you make the switch to https, you need to make sure that all variants of your site redirect to the correct https version.
-I have seen some sites where perhaps the http://www version of a site redirects to the correct https page, but if you type in http:// without the www, you’ll end up on a non-secure page.
-It is important to make sure that no matter how someone tries to access your site, they end up on the correct https version.
+When you make the switch to https, you need to make sure that all links of your site redirect to the correct https version.
+I have seen some sites where the http://www version of a site redirects to the correct https page, but if you type in http:// without the www, you’ll end up on a non-secure page.

 Failure to redirect urls properly